 As part of the normal budgeting process, long-range projections are developed and continually updated.
-This process allows the District to determine how much of the available resources can be used for on-going projects, such as new programs or initiatives, versus one-time projects, such as facility repairs.
+This process allows the District to determine how much of the available resources can be used for ongoing projects, such as new programs or initiatives, versus one-time projects, such as facility repairs.

 In addition to balancing the revenue and expenditure budgets, District policy sets two separate and distinct beginning of the fiscal year minimum cash requirements.
 The first is an operating reserve equal to 13.5% of the original combined operating expenditure budgets.
-Due to the cyclical nature of District revenues and expenditures, this reserve is designed to cover cash flow needs during the period of October through December, just prior to the collection of the property tax revenues in late December and January.
+Due to the cyclical nature of District revenues and expenditures, this reserve is designed to cover cash flow needs during the period of October thru December, just prior to the collection of the property tax revenues in late December and January.
 This reduces the need to do short-term borrowing to cover cash requirements.

 The second of the minimum cash requirement reserves is for contingency planning.
 This reserve is equal to 3.8% of the combined operating expenditure budgets.
-Due to the age of the buildings within the district, the potential for emergency situations will continue to persist.
+Due to the age of the buildings within the District, the potential for emergency situations will continue to persist.
 The District fund balance policy also requires growth in the operating fund balance of .75% every three year period.
 This requirement is planned growth in the fund balance in order to eliminate the need for short-term borrowing in the future.
 In addition to emergency funding for facilities, there is also a need to continuously update our bus fleet.
-The District has been making transfer to the capital projects fund for these purchases as well levying a property tax in the capital projects fund.
+The District has been making transfers to the capital projects fund for these purchases as well levying a property tax in the capital projects fund.

 The District's largest source of revenue is property taxes and there is uncertainty related to the collection rate and assessed valuations in future years.
 Reassessment occurs in odd calendar years in Missouri.
 Local food service revenues are parent funded and federally sourced for those that are part of the free and reduced program.
-The ESSER III grant will be ending in the 2023-2024 budget year.
-The remaining spend on this grant is \$3,081,251.
-The District is structuring the expenditures of one time federal grant revenue in a way that minimizes on-going expenditures.
-Those steps are being taken to avoid a 'fiscal cliff' when the revenues are no longer available.

 The District's largest expense is salaries and that is followed by benefits.
-Salary and benefits account for over 84.5% of the District operating expenditures.
-Most of those expenses are directly tied to enrollment which is remaining fairly static.
+Salary and benefits account for over 82.68% of the District operating expenditures.
+Most of those expenses are directly tied to enrollment which is declining slightly each year.